Predictive inference for time series: why is split conformal effective despite temporal dependence?: Main results

 \end{theorem} Theorem~\ref{thm:lb} is proved in Section~\ref{sec:thmlb-pf}.
 In particular, if $|\Zcal|=\infty$ (i.e., at least one of the spaces $\Xcal$ and $\Ycal$ has infinite cardinality), then we obtain the upper bound

 This implies that the coverage gap in~\eqref{eq:beta-mixing-guarantee} (and hence, the guarantee given in Theorem~\ref{thm:coverage}) is tight up to a factor $\frac{1-\alpha}{4}$.
-Since it is typical to take $\alpha \leq 1/2$, this factor should be viewed as a universal constant greater than $1/8$.
+Since it is typical to take $\alpha \leq 1/2$, this factor should be viewed as a universal constant in the range $[\nicefrac{1}{8}, 1]$.